MicrosoftDocs/win32/desktop-src/wpd_sdk/iportabledevicevaluescollection-getcount.md

 ---
-Description: The GetCount method retrieves the number of items in the collection. ms.assetid: c7b80a54-9e74-42d9-9155-cfcb2a92d324
+description: The GetCount method retrieves the number of items in the collection. ms.assetid: c7b80a54-9e74-42d9-9155-cfcb2a92d324
 title: IPortableDeviceValuesCollection::GetCount method (PortableDeviceTypes.h)
 ms.topic: reference